GameTechDev/MaskedOcclusionCulling/README.md

 We also support basic instrumentation to help with profiling and debugging.
 By defining `ENABLE_STATS` in the header file, the occlusion culling code will gather statistics about the number of occluders rendered and occlusion queries performed.
 For more details about the statistics, see the
 `OcclusionCullingStatistics` struct.
 The statistics can be queried using the `GetStatistics()` function, which will simply return a zeroed struct if `ENABLE_STATS` is not defined.
-Note that instrumentation reduce performance somewhat and should generally be disabled in release builds.
+Note that instrumentation reduces performance somewhat and should generally be disabled in release builds.

 ```C++
 OcclusionCullingStatistics stats = moc.GetStatistics();